shuichirokomatsu/Literature_Mining-Radiosensitivity/README.md

 ﻿# Deep learning–assisted literature mining for in vitro radiosensitivity data
 Authors: Shuichiro Komatsu, Takahiro Oike

 Provides programs for mining in vitro radiosensitivity data in scientific publications.
-These programs are described in our paper, "Computer-aided data mining method for in vitro radiosensitivity".
+These programs are described in our paper, "Deep learning-assisted literature mining for in vitro radiosensitivity data".

 ![overview_figure1](https://github.com/shuichirokomatsu/Literature_Mining-Radiosensitivity/blob/master/Figure1.png)